Asymmetric Tunneling of Bose-Einstein Condensates: Numerical Demonstration of Asymmetric Tunneling of 1D BEC

 We consider a BEC of $N = 10^4$ particles trapped by the following quadratic potential centered around an offset $\xi_0$

-where $v_0$ is a scaling parameter for how tightly we set the trap, and (see Eq.~\eqref{eq:dimlessx} for unit conversion).
-The ground state of Eq.~\eqref{eq:1DTimeIndependentGPE} in the trapping potential \eqref{eq:trapping} is obtained via the imaginary time propagation and used as the initial condition at $t=0$ for the time evolution of GPE.
-Despite the moderate number of atoms, the ground state reasonably matches the one of the Thomas-Fermi Approximation,
+where $v_0$ is a scaling parameter for how tightly we set the trap, and $\xi_0$ is the position of the center of the trap (see Eq.~\eqref{eq:dimlessx} for unit conversion).
+The normalized ground state of Eq.~\eqref{eq:1DTimeIndependentGPE} in the trapping potential from Eq.~\eqref{eq:trapping} is obtained via imaginary time propagation and used as the initial condition at $t=0$ for the time evolution of the GPE.
+Despite the moderate number of atoms, the ground state reasonably matches the prediction of the Thomas-Fermi Approximation,

-where the kinetic energy in Eq.~\eqref{eq:1DTimeIndependentGPE} is assumed to be vanishing.
+where the kinetic energy in Eq.~\eqref{eq:1DTimeIndependentGPE} is assumed to be negligibly small.
 In Eq.~\eqref{eq:TAapproximation}, $\mu$ is taken to be the numerically calculated chemical potential for the ground state.
 Plotting all positive values of $\left( \mu - V(x) \right) / g$, we see in Fig.~\ref{fig:TAapproximation} very good agreement of the calculated density of the ground state with the Thomas-Fermi approximation.
+The small disagreement in the center comes as a result of normalization of the wavefunction density.
+The Thomas-Fermi approximation is least accurate near the edges, where the kinetic energy is least likely to be negligible due to particle collisions with the trapping potential.
+As the exact wavefunction density, labeled GPE in Fig.~\ref{fig:TAapproximation}, includes the edge regions not included in the approximation, the density at the center, after normalization, is lowered accordingly.

-\subsection{Single-pass asymmetric tunneling}
+\subsection{Single-pass Asymmetric Tunneling}

-In this section, the simple 1D case of a BEC travelling incident upon an asymmetric barrier is investigated.
-This approach will demonstrate the asymmetries in BEC behavior after a single pass, since the BEC only interacts with the barrier once.
-The asymmetric barrier is formed by a series of fixed width Gaussians of varying intensity and could be realized by a time-averaged technique as experimentally done in references~\cite{ryu2015integrated, Roy2016, Albers2021alloptical}:
+In this section, the case of a 1D traveling BEC incident upon an asymmetric barrier is investigated.
+This approach will demonstrate the simplest asymmetric BEC tunneling behavior, since the BEC only interacts with the barrier once.
+The asymmetric barriers we implement for the single-pass case are sums of fixed-width Gaussians, which are employed due to their commonality with experimental methods.
+However, we are primarily concerned with the establishment of tunneling asymmetry for our initial discussion, and accordingly we prioritize simplified potentials and leave considerations of experimental implementation to Sec.~\ref{sec:TrapPot}, after the principle has been clearly demonstrated.
+The dimensionless form of the first potential is

 In Fig.~\ref{fig:method1Potential}, the barrier is shown along with the regions for calculating tunneling probability.
 We begin with a starting offset of $\xi_0 = -65$, or $x = -99.1\,\textrm{\textmu m}$, and a scale of $v_0=0.5$ for the initial trap.
 The ground state of the BEC is then released by turning-off this trap and ``kicking" the condensate to give it an initial velocity towards the barrier.
 In this case, the initial wavefunction reads